George Salting: Legacy

 Salting left his entire collection of paintings, Oriental china, bronzes, and miniatures, valued at from $5,000,000 to $20,000,000, to British museums.
 He bequeathed his paintings to the National Gallery, London, and his prints and drawings to the British Museum as the respective trustees might select.
 The remainder of his art collection went to the Victoria and Albert Museum, with a proviso that it was to be kept together and not distributed over the various departments.
 It is a notable collection to have been put together by one person, the standard being extraordinarily high.
-The Chinese pottery and porcelain belonged mostly to the later dynasties, but much of the work of the great T'ang period was practically unobtainable when Salting was collecting.
+The Chinese pottery and porcelain belonged mostly to the later dynasties, but much of the work of the great Tang period was practically unobtainable when Salting was collecting.
 It was suggested at the time of his death that as his wealth had been drawn from Australia, some of his collection should be donated to the Australian galleries.
 Nothing came of this; probably the legal difficulties were impassable.

 John D. Beazley named after an attic red-figure vase formerly owned by George Salting today in the Victoria and Albert Museum, Salting Painter.